Encryption of Workstations at ISIMA and LIMOS✯

 - A procedure exists for each operating system

-- Your recovery key to decrypt the disk in the event of an incident will be stored in a secure vault
+- Your recovery key to decrypt the disk in case of an incident will be stored in a secure vault

 -

-Your external drives / USB keys must also be encrypted with VeraCrypt by yourself or by contacting the CRI ISIMA/LIMOS service
+Your external drives / USB keys must also be encrypted with VeraCrypt by you or by contacting the CRI ISIMA/LIMOS service

 Backup Policy✯